 Modules are shipped with the batteries uninstalled and the fuse distribution board switch in the OFF position.
 To deploy modules, install the batteries and set the switch to the ON position.
-Use the provided black 10-pin to 10-pin connecting cable to connect the module to the gateway.

 Install D cell batteries in the gateway and set the battery switch to the appropriate setting to ensure communication between the gateway and the loggers will not be interrupted if the battery level drops.
 See Section 3.2.1.